Vexatos/Selene/README.md

  - `$l():reverse():list` This function will invert the list so that the last entry will be the first one etc.
  - `$l():flatten():list` This works exactly like `table.flatten`.
  - `$l():zip(other:list or table or function):list` This will merge the other table (which has to be an ipairs-valid list) or list into itself if both lists have the same length, in the pattern `{{t1[1], t2[1]}, {t1[2], t2[2]}, ...}`.
 If `other` is a function or wrapped function, it will call it once per iteration and merge the returned value in the described pattern.
+ - `$i():collect():list` This function will iterate through the iterable and add every returned element to a list which it will return.

 ### Wrapped strings
 Wrapped strings or stringslists can mostly be seen as lists and have most of the functions wrapped tables have (including `drop`, `dropwhile` and `reverse`).